KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Proposed Codec

 \subsubsection{Coding of Octree-based Quantized Residuals}

 Fig.~\ref{fig:residual-codec-structure} depicts the structure for residual coding.
 At the encoder, the distorted P-frame $M'_t$ is used to generate a balanced octree based on the vertex positions.
 When vertices are accurately predicted through deformation, they should not be corrected with residual coding.
 To determine which nodes should carry residuals, we compare the average vertex distortion $e^l$ of the node's vertices with a threshold $\mathcal{T}$.
 In our implementation, the value of $e^l$ is derived from the Mesh Structural Distortion Measure ver.~2 (MSDM2) \cite{Lavou2011} distortion metric, while it could also be directly calculated as $\hat{r}^l$ to save computational cost.
 All nodes where $e^l < \mathcal{T}$ are referred to as Non-Correcting Octree Cells (NCOC); residuals for their vertices will not be transmitted.
+An octree cell is also classified as an NCOC if its local MSE distortion after residual correction is greater than or equal to the MSE distortion before correction.
 Non-correcting flags are sent only for the highest-level NCOC parents, as their children inherit the same type.
-The octree is then pruned using the cost-constrained method.
+The octree is then pruned using the cost-constrained optimization method.
 Pruning flags are sent to the decoder, allowing it to reconstruct the unbalanced octree.
+We also disable residual coding for the entire frame if the distortion increases after correction.

-The residuals are quantized with the unbalanced octree, and then each dimension of $\textbf{r}^\mathcal{L}$ undergoes uniform quantization with a dead-zone.
+The residuals are quantized with the unbalanced octree, and then they undergo Cauchy-fitted uniform quantization with a dead-zone, similar to the way the R and T transformations are handled.
 A Cauchy distribution is fitted to the original residual frame $\mathbf{r_t}$ in the corresponding dimension, which is used to construct the Huffman codebook in a manner similar to the process described in Eqs.~\ref{eq:EX_cauchy} and \ref{eq:pk_cauchy}.
-This process is repeated for each dimension independently.
-Overall, transmitting the residual frame $\mathbf{r_t}$ requires: two binary streams of flags, three bitstreams of Huffman-coded leaf residuals, and three fitted Cauchy distributions described by their means and variances.
+Overall, transmitting the residual frame $\mathbf{r_t}$ requires: two binary streams of flags, a bitstream of Huffman-coded leaf residuals, and a fitted Cauchy distribution described by its mean and variance.

 To decode the residual frame $\mathbf{r_t}$, the unbalanced octree is constructed using the distorted P-frame $M'_t$ and the received flags.
 Leaf residuals $\Tilde{\textbf{r}}^\mathcal{L}$ are obtained by decoding bitstreams using the Huffman codebook constructed through the received Cauchy distributions.
 The decoded vertex residual $\Tilde{r}_i \in \mathbf{\Tilde{{r}}_t}$ is calculated as the value of the quantized residual of its associated leaf.